hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

 + Fine-tuning for discrimination
   + learn on layer at a time by staking RBMs
   + treating this as "pre-training"
-    + finding a good initial set of weights fine-tune by a local procedure
+    + finding a good initial set of weights in a deep neural networks
+    + fine-tuning the weights using some local search procedure
-    + contrastive wake-sleep: a way of fine-tuning the model to be better at generation
+    + contrastive wake-sleep: a way of fine-tuning the model to be better at generating the inputs
   + backpropagation used to find-tune the model
     + better than discrimination
     + overcome many of the limitations of standard backpropagation
     + easier to learn deep nets
     + generalizing the nets better

-+ backpropagation better than greedy pre-training
++ Backpropagation better than greedy pre-training
   + the optimization view
-    + greedily learning one layer at a time scales well to really big networks, especially locality in each layer
+    + greedily learning one layer at a time scales well to really big networks, especially locality in each layer; e.g., vision
+      + local receptive fields in each layer
+      + not much interaction btw widely separate locations
+      + very easy to learn a big layer more or less in parallel
-    + not starting backpropagation until sensible feature detectors very helpful for the discrimination task
+    + not starting backpropagation until sensible feature detectors
+      + feature detectors very helpful for the discrimination task
-      + sensible initial gradients
+      + initial gradients more sensible than random white noise
       + backpropagation only performing a local search from a sensible starting point
   + the overfitting view
+    + pre-trained notes exhibiting much less overfitting
     + most of the information in the final weights from modeling the distribution of input vectors
       + input vectors generally containing a lot more information than the labels
+        + labels only containing a few bits of information to constraint the mapping from input to output
+        + an image containing a lot of information which will constraint any generative model of a set of images
       + precious information in the labels only used for the fine-tuning
+        + at this stage feature detectors decided
+        + not squandering precious information designing feature detectors from scratch
-    + fine-tuning only modifying the features slightly to get the category boundaries right $to$ no new features required
+    + fine-tuning only modifying the features slightly to get the category boundaries right $to$ backpropagation not required to discover new features
     + unlabeled training data
       + backpropagation works well
       + still very useful for discovering good features
+      + the generative pre-training using a lot of information
-    + objection: many of the features
+    + objection: learning many of the features
-      + useless for any particular discriminative task (considering shape & pose)
+      + useless for any particular discriminative task
+        + example: net to discriminate btw shape and btw different poses of one shape $\to$ very different features required
+        + not knowing task in advance $\implies$ inevitably learning features never used
+        + serious objection w/ small computer
       + more useful than the raw inputs

-+ Modeling the distribution of digit images
++ Modeling MNIST digits w/ a DBM
+  + learning w/ 3 hidden layers of features entirely unsupervised (see diagram)
   + top two layers forming a RBM whose energy landscape should model the low dimensional manifolds of the digits
   + the network learns a density model for unlabeled digit images
   + generating from the model $\to$ get things that look like real digits of all classes
   + hidden features really help w/ digit discrimination?
-  + adding a 10-way softmax at the top and do backpropagation
+  + adding a 10-way softmax at the top and the doing backpropagation

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://bit.ly/2JpLNti" ismap target="_blank">